fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-02-fashion-loyality-programs-bespoke-clothing-and-vancouver-fashion-week.md

 # Content
 #
 subheadline: "Fashionflyer on 02nd November 2020"
-title: "Fashion loyalty trends, bespoke cloting, and Vancouver Fashion S/S 2021  "
+title: "Fashion loyalty trends, bespoke clothing, and Vancouver Fashion S/S 2021  "
 teaser: "We are adopting trends that were popular in past with and an eye towards newer benefits and rewards as customers, and present more challenges amid pandemic.
 Moreover, have a look at the designer's show at an online Virtual show by Faun Studio in Vancouver Fashion S/S 2021"
-meta_description: newsletter by FashionLiteracy on 29th October 2020
+meta_description: newsletter by FashionLiteracy on 02 November 2020
 categories:
   - news
   - newsletter